honglebs/honglebs/README.md

 ![til](assets/rainbow-line.gif)

 Hello world! 🌎 I’m **Hong Le** (she/her), a dreamer disguised as a coder, blending creativity, logic, and just a touch of madness to turn ideas into reality (and bugs into... smaller bugs?).
-I dabble in everything from crafting maps and satellite projects to wrestling bugs in real-time (I always win, of course 💪).
+I dabble in a bit of everything because sticking to one thing feels way too mainstream.
+Indecisiveness?
+Let’s just call it versatility.
 Whether it’s building slick software, securing cyberspace, or dreaming about soaring through the clouds as a pilot, I tackle challenges with a smile, a bit of sarcasm, and maybe a bad pun or two.

 But that’s just one side of me.
 The other?
 Well...